 The Pentagon’s long-running negotiations with Lockheed Martin Corp.
-(LMT) over the next F-35 production contract may wrap up soon, the military’s top weapons buyer said.
+(LMT:US) over the next F-35 production contract may wrap up soon, the military’s top weapons buyer said.

 “We’ve gotten a lot closer, and I’m hopeful we’ll have a settlement before too much time goes by,” Undersecretary for Acquisition Frank Kendall told reporters yesterday at the Pentagon.

 Negotiations for the fifth production contract of as many as 30 of the Joint Strike Fighters have been under way since last year.
 The Pentagon said in December that it reached agreement with Lockheed to spend a maximum of about $4 billion on the production lot.
 The terms may change when a final contract is signed.

 Pentagon officials have promised Congress to get tougher in negotiations with Bethesda, Maryland-based Lockheed Martin, the world’s largest defense contractor.
 The first four contracts for 63 jets are exceeding their combined target cost by $1 billion, according to congressional auditors.

 The U.S. Government Accountability Office said in a review released on June 14 that the F-35 will require $12.7 billion a year on average through 2037.
 That’s up from $9.1 billion requested for fiscal 2013.

 The final negotiations on the next production contract involve the Pentagon’s first extensive use of a “should cost” analysis.
 It involves a detailed review of prior F-35 contract data, historical cost data and “reasonable extrapolations” of what the next aircraft cost should be, Kendall said.